dasein108/mcp-cw-graph/docs/smart_contract.md

 Updates the value of an existing cyberlink.
 Only the owner or admin can update.

-- `id`: Required.
-Numeric ID of the cyberlink to update
+- `fid`: Required.
+Formatted ID of the cyberlink
-- `cyberlink`: Required.
-Updated cyberlink object (only value can be changed)
+- `value`: Optional.
+New value for the cyberlink

 #### DeleteCyberlink

 Permanently removes a cyberlink.
 Only the owner or admin can delete.

-- `id`: Required.
-Numeric ID of the cyberlink to delete
+- `fid`: Required.
+Formatted ID of the cyberlink to delete

 #### UpdateAdmins